-Assessment of climate change impacts at both plan making and development management can be carried out in a number of ways.
+Assessment of climate change impacts can be carried out in a number of ways.
 For watercourses that fall within the Western CFRAM study area, flood extents and water levels for the MRFS and HEFS have been developed.
 For other fluvial watercourses a conservative approach would be to take the 0.1% AEP event levels and extent as representing the 1% AEP event plus climate change.
 Where access to the hydraulic river model is readily available a run with climate change could be carried out, or hand calculations undertaken to determine the likely impact of additional flows on river levels.
 In a coastal or tidal scenario, a 0.5 or 1m increase to the 0.5% AEP sea level can be assessed based on topographic levels.